 Through play children develop social and cognitive skills, are able to mature emotionally, develop problem-solving skills, and gain the self-confidence to try new experiences and environments.
 Children’s play can be divided into the following categories:

-Bev Bos has been the Director and Teacher at the Roseville Community Preschool in Roseville, CA for over 40 years and has authored four books on early education.
-She is sought after by Early Childhood Education groups, parents, teachers, childcare professionals and college classes. www.rosevillecommunitypreschool.org
+Bev Bos was the Director and Teacher at the Roseville Community Preschool in Roseville, CA for over 40 years and authored four books on early education.
+She was sought after by Early Childhood Education groups, parents, teachers, childcare professionals and college classes. www.rosevillecommunitypreschool.org